crispywaffles666/bazzite-niri/README.md

 **A note if you're bringing your own niri config:**

-This image is built around noctalia shell.
+This image is built around Noctalia shell.
 Noctalia provides most of the desktop stack (bar, launcher, notifications, lock screen, idle management).
-Because of that, alternatives such as waybar, fuzzel, swaylock, and swayidle are not included.
+Because of that, alternatives such as `waybar`, `fuzzel`, `swaylock`, and `swayidle` are not included.

 If your existing config depends on a different set of shell components, expect to layer the packages you need or fork this image and add them to the build.